 The hemp plant could be utilized for many reasons, making it be a very lucrious cash crop.
 Slaves would often find themselves working on hemp fields.
 Kentucky’s economy, in particular, was very tied to the production of hemp.

-1937 marked the decline of hemp production in the United States, as the Marihuana Tax Act was passed which lead to a tax being levied on anyone doing business in hemp.
+1937 marked the decline of hemp production in the United States, as the Marihuana Tax Act was passed, which lead to a tax being levied on anyone doing business in hemp.
 The 1937 Marihuana Tax Act is credited for destroying the hemp industry and is believed to be propelled solely for the rise of similar adjacent industries in an attempt at greater profits.
-Despite this, hemp played a large lasting role throughout World War II, ensuring that US soldiers were always well equipped with proper uniforms.
+Despite this, hemp played a significant lasting role throughout World War II, ensuring that US soldiers were always well equipped with proper uniforms.
 Largely thanks to Kentucky’s large hemp fields.

 Hemp ropes legality

-This means you will not get high from smoking for instance a hemp rope.
+This means you will not get high from smoking, for instance, a hemp rope.
 (Shocker)

 Growing your own hemp is legal in some places.
-Recently, the president of the United States, Donald Trump has signed the Farm Bill making hemp have a legal status federally.
+Recently, the president of the United States, Donald Trump, has signed the Farm Bill making hemp have a legal status federally.

 Where to buy Hemp rope

-to preface this, KINGLAKE rope is made from jute and not hemp, however if it is only about the physical aesthetics of the rope then this is a cheaper alternative that will give off those rustic looking vibes that you are craving for your little projects.
+to preface this, KINGLAKE rope is made from jute and not hemp, however, if it is only about the physical aesthetics of the rope, then this is a cheaper alternative that will give off those rustic-looking vibes that you are craving for your little projects.

-KINGLAKE is not just the best-priced rope for your own DIY projects but also one of the highest rated among crafty people.
+KINGLAKE is not just the best-priced rope for your own DIY projects but also one of the highest-rated among crafty people.
 KINGLAKE hemp is 100% natural.

 KINGLAKE Jute rope comes in 3 sizes: